zonblade/zonblade/README.md

 ╰────────────╯

 ❓I'm **Zonblade**, not my real tho name but I'm known for this name. \
-❓I'd love to code JS,Python, and PHP.
+❓I'd love to code JS,Python, and PHP. \
-❓Currently working fulltime on e-commerce based company.
+❓Currently working fulltime on e-commerce based company. \
+☕Since almost 1 year vacuum, i'll continues all of my work.

 ╭───  Projects. ───╮ <br>
 ╰────────────╯